 The most obvious aspect of excellent website performance boils doing to a simple variable: page loading speed.
 This isn’t just a random pet obsession of Google engineers, either!
 In this day and age, it’s a well-known fact that websites that take more than a couple of seconds to fully load will typically lose many visitors who are simply not willing to wait to find what they’re looking for.

-Achieving fast page loading times can be tricky, as websites tend to get bigger, pages longer and widgets more plentiful.
-In any case, there is such a good programmer can do to keep the loading times short and sweet, and page loading speed is a very objective and directly measurable variable – so put as much resources as possible into improving this variable and your website will be even more appreciated by human visitors and search engine bots alike.
+Achieving fast page loading times can be tricky, as websites tend to get bigger, pages longer, and widgets more plentiful.
+In any case, there is such a good programmer can do to keep the loading times short and sweet, and the page loading speed is a very objective and directly measurable variable – so put as many resources as possible into improving this variable and your website will be even more appreciated by human visitors and search engine bots alike.